flashcatcloud/knowledge-base/flashduty/en/1. On-call/8. Integrations/8.4 Single Sign-On/Authing Guide.md

 Quick Overview
 ---
 [Authing](https://www.authing.cn/) is an identity authentication and access control management provider.
-Through the Authing platform, you can implement login to the FlashDuty management console using OIDC, SAML2.0, or CAS protocols.
+Through the Authing platform, you can implement login to the Flashduty management console using OIDC, SAML2.0, or CAS protocols.

 ## Prerequisites
 ---